GabrielPaganMateo/holbertonschool-printf/README.md

 #### Instructions for using the _printf function.

 1. Download an appropriate C language compiler and library collection for your OS.
-2. Clone this repository into a directory of your preference.
+2. Clone the /holbertonschool-printf repository.
-3. Create a file with a ".c" extension.
+3. Enter the cloned repository and within create a file with a ".c" extension.
 For example, "filename.c"
-4. Within filename.c, include a "main.h" header, define your main function, and call _printf within your main function with whichever argument you would like to output.
+4. Inside filename.c, include the "main.h" header, define a main function, and call _printf within the main function with whichever argument you would like to output.
-5. Compile your program by using this command: gcc filename.c -o filename
+5. Compile your program by using this command: gcc *.c -o filename
-6. Finally, execute the file with the following command: ./filename
+6. Finally, execute the program with the following command: ./filename